-Basin 200 extends from east of Morgan Street to the end of the project limits and includes Whiting Street and Meridian Avenue.
-The proposed improvements associated with the preferred alternative will generate approximately 2.35 acres of new pavement within this basin.
-Compensatory treatment will be utilized by directing an area of pavement to the pond that is equivalent to the new impervious area.
-These improvements require a treatment volume of 0.20 ac-ft.
-In addition, it is anticipated that future development will impact the existing stormwater pond (Pond 2), constructed under SWFWMD ERP No. 441660.032, in its entirety.
-To accommodate this future development and the improvements along the Selmon Expressway off-ramp (Ramp 6B) to Whiting Street, along Whiting Street, and along Meridian Avenue, it is assumed that the existing stormwater pond (Pond 2) will be replaced and enlarged.
+This alternative assumes that the existing stormwater pond (Pond 2) will be replaced and enlarged.
 The permitted treatment volume for Pond 2 is 1.13 ac-ft.
-Therefore, the total treatment volume required for Basin 200 is 1.33 ac-ft.
+Therefore, the total treatment volume required for Basin 200 is 1.18 ac-ft.
 The SHWT was estimated to be four (4) feet deep, at an elevation of 13.0 feet, NAVD 88.
-The new stormwater management facility will be comprised of four interconnected wet detention ponds (200-1 through 200-4) to provide the total required treatment volume.
-All four ponds will require impermeable pond liners to lower the control elevation to 3.0', which is below the measured SHWT elevation.
+The new stormwater management facility will be comprised of three (3) interconnected wet detention ponds (200-2 through 200-4) to provide the total required treatment volume.
+All three ponds will require impermeable pond liners to lower the control elevation to 3.0', which is below the measured SHWT elevation.
 It should be noted that existing Pond 2 includes a pond liner.
 The existing outfall to Garrison Channel will be utilized; therefore, water quantity attenuation is not required since the discharge is to a tidally-influenced waterbody without restrictions, resulting in no adverse impacts.
-The total pond area required for Basin 200 is 1.90 acres.
+The total pond area required for Basin 200 is 1.64 acres.
 This pond area considers improvements associated with this Whiting Street PD&E Study only and does not include stormwater needs of the future street grid.
 In addition, since all proposed ponds are within THEA right-of-way, there should be no impacts to the City of Tampa Waterfront Permit.

-Treatment Attenuation Treatment Attenuation Basin Pond Volume Required Volume Provided Volume Required Volume Provided No. Name (ac-ft) (ac-ft) (ac-ft) (ac-ft) 0.07 0.08 0.48 0.49 100 100 200-1 0.12 200-2 0.44 200 1.33 0.0 0.0 200-3 0.69 200-4 0.14
+Basin No. Pond Name Treatment Volume Required (ac-ft) Treatment Volume Provided (ac-ft) Attenuation Volume Required (ac-ft) Attenuation Volume Provided (ac-ft)

+200 200-2 1.10 0.44 0.0 0.0

+200 200-3 200-4 1.18 0.69 0.14 0.0 0.0

+Totals: 1.18 1.27 0.00 0.00